 - 1. Only nail polish that is clear and neutral in color may be worn. - a.
 Nails should be short and well groomed. - b.
 Artificial or acrylic nails must not be worn. - 2.
 Jewelry will consist of one watch (not loose fitted) and only one ring per hand. - a.
 No bracelets - b.
 Only ONE conservative gold or silver chain may be worn on the neck inside the uniform collar. - c.
 Beads are not allowed. - d.
 All jewelry is subject to instructor's approval. - 3.
 Only small conservative stud earrings may be worn for pierced ears (no hoops). - a.
 No loud colors are allowed, and only one earring may be worn in each ear. - b.
 Only a matched pair of earrings may be worn. - 4.
 Hair must be of a natural color.
 No loud colors are allowed.
-Example: blue or green - a.
-Long Hair and Medium Length hair - i.
+Example: blue or green a.
+Long Hair and Medium Length hair b.
+Short Hair i.
+Must be styled in a conservative fashion (no spikes).

+- i.
 Must be worn in a style that prevents the hair from falling forward when leaning over a patient. - ii.
-Must be styled in a conservative fashion where it does not fall into the face - iii.
+Must be styled in a conservative fashion where it does not fall into the face. - iii.
 Barrettes, banana clips, or combs of a conservative style and form may be worn.